aubble/goTunneLS/README.md

 If you want to understand how certificates work and how to generate your own certificates to use.

 ####[Example](#example-1)
 An easy to follow example to understand how the program works.
-Works along side the included config.json file.
+Works along side the included config.json and cert. **Do not actually use this cert in a real scenerio, please generate a new one, its described in the above section**

 **If you're a newbie, read all of the documentation I've wrote specifically for you to get you to not only use it effectivley but also understand how it works!**